TangJicheng123/mlops-assignment/README.md

 #### 2. There are many models in ControlNet, and there are also many base models for stable diffusion.
 Which one should I use ?
 You can choose any of the available models.
 For reference, the ControlNet model, cannay-type models can be used.
 The base model can use the model of sd v1.5

-#### 3. Can I implement it in other languages like C/C++/CUDA/Go?
+#### 3. Can I implement it in other languages like C/C++/CUDA/Go instead of Python ?
 Yes.
 Just make sure the api is available and optimize performance as much as possible

 #### 4. Can I use 3rd party library to speed up the code?
 For example TensorRT/Onnxruntime and so on.
 Yes.
 You can use any legal code to optimize performance.
 It should be noted that if you have converted the model format, you need to provide a script for converting the model.

 #### 5. What image format should I use?
 jpeg/jpg/png are OK.
 But in network transmission, you should use base64 encoding.